jimpil/cryptohash-clj/README.md

 Note that all the supported algorithms produce values that include the params in them so strictly speaking there shouldn't be a need for passing any options to `verify-with`.
 However, there are some exceptions - for instance in pbkdf2 you can specify a custom separator
 (subject to validation).
 If you choose to do so, it needs to be known when verifying.
-Similarly with BCrypt and its `version` and `long-value` parameters.
-For complete piece of mind you can always rely on the defaults which are quite modern and safe
+Similarly with BCrypt and its `long-value` parameter.
+For piece of mind you can always rely on the defaults (for those parameters) which will allow you to verify w/o passing options.
-(at the time of this writing).

 ### cryptohash-clj.impl.{algorithm}
 If you don't want to go via the multi-methods, you can go via the individual implementation namespaces.